Search

 Peer Review Policy

-PhytoMycology is committed to maintaining the highest standards of academic quality and integrity through a rigorous peer review process.
+PhytoMycology is committed to maintaining high standards of academic quality and integrity through a rigorous peer review process.

 Type of Peer Review

-The journal operates a single-blind peer review system, where reviewers are aware of the authors’ identities, but authors do not know the reviewers’ identities.
+• The journal operates a single-blind peer review system: reviewers know the authors' identities, while authors do not know the reviewers' identities.

 Review Process

-2. Reviewer Selection – Suitable independent experts with relevant subject expertise are invited to review.
-At least two reviewers are typically required for each manuscript.
+• Reviewer selection: independent experts with relevant subject expertise are invited; at least two reviewers are typically required.

 Reviewer Responsibilities